-Q27: Are tender and contract deposits subjected to GST?
+Q28.
+Are tender and contract deposits subject to GST?

-- A27: (a) The deposit for payment of contract documents is subject to GST because it involves the supply of goods. - (b) No GST is payable, if the deposit serves as a security to ensure the contractor proceeds with the contract or to ensure that the contractor carries out all the obligations detailed in the contract.
+- A28. (a) The deposit for payment of contract documents is subject to GST because it involves the supply of goods. - (b) No GST is payable, if the deposit serves as a security to ensure the contractor proceeds with the contract or to ensure that the contractor carries out all the obligations detailed in the contract. - (c) Yes, if a deposit is intended to be used to offset against the future payments (partly or fully) once the supply has been made, GST is chargeable on such a deposit.